beneath-hq/beneath/docs/quick-starts/read-from-stream.md

 ---
-title: Create stream and write data
+title: Read from a stream
 description: A guide to loading, replaying or subscribing to data from an existing stream
 menu:
   docs: